 Why VannaForge exists

 VannaForge starts from a stricter premise.
-Premium matters only if the contract still looks sensible after downside context, liquidity, and execution reality are taken seriously.
-The system is not meant to make these strategies look exotic.
-It is meant to apply a more disciplined standard before capital is committed.
+Premium matters only if the contract still looks sensible after downside context, liquidity, and position sizing are taken seriously.
+The system is not meant to replace the brokerage relationship.
+It is meant to improve the decision before the order ticket.

 From yield hunt to underwriting